Are there places on campus where commuter students can sit and study or just wait until their next class begins?

 How do commuter students register for classes?

 All undergraduate students register online through the Cavalier Center, an online university information management system.
 Each semester, an email is sent out alerting students that the next semester's class schedule has been posted.
 After meeting with their advisor, each student is given authorization and an appointment time to register for the next semester's classes.
-For more information.
+For more information, please contact the Student Service Center.

 How can commuter students check their grades?